middyjs/middy/websites/middy.js.org/src/routes/docs/routers/http-router/+page.md

 - `pathParameters` will automatically be set if not already set
 - Path parameters in kebab notation (`{my-var}`) are not supported.
 Workaround example below.
 - Static routes (those without `{var}`) are evaluated first, followed by Dynamic routes (those with `{var}`) evaluated in the order they appear.
-- A method-specific route wins over an `ANY` route on the same path regardless of registration order.
-Dynamic `ANY` routes are evaluated after every method-specific dynamic route, each group in the order they appear.
-Registering a path twice for the same method (including through `ANY`) throws, static or dynamic; a method-specific and an `ANY` route on the same dynamic path are allowed.
+- A method-specific route wins over an `ANY` route on the same path regardless of registration order, static or dynamic; the `ANY` route serves the remaining methods.
+Static `ANY` routes are consulted after the method-specific static routes and before any dynamic route; dynamic `ANY` routes are evaluated after every method-specific dynamic route, each group in the order they appear.
+- Registering a path twice for the same method throws `Duplicate route`, static or dynamic, and so does registering it twice through `ANY`.
+Two dynamic paths that differ only in parameter name (`/user/{id}` and `/user/{userId}`) match the same requests and count as duplicates.

 ## Sample usage